 First 2 Weeks

-Once 24 hours have passed since tooth extraction, you’ll need to return to our office so our dentist can remove your dentures.
+Once 24 hours have passed since tooth extraction, you’ll need to return to our office so one of our dentists can remove your dentures.
 It’s normal to develop sore spots during the first few days of wearing dentures.
 You may also have more saliva.

 Gum tissue contracts as it heals.
 For this reason, you may need to visit our office several times so your dentures fit comfortably.
 If you experience dental discomfort or pain while eating, we recommend supplementing meals with Ensure or another protein-rich drink.